pidg3/FEND-P5-EdinburghMap/README.md

 The idea is:

-1. To allow the user to get a sense of cool places and cool things going on in Edinburgh.
+1. To allow the user to get a sense of cool places (Yelp) and cool things (Twitter) going on in Edinburgh.
 2. To allow the user to save a list of 'favourite places' that will persist over time.

 Current status (as at 4 March 16):